-This booklet contains the Fall 2008 Research Agenda of the Health Effects Institute (HEI).
+This booklet contains the Winter 2009 Research Agenda of the Health Effects Institute (HEI).
 We thank you for your interest in HEI and its research program.
-The areas of research for which the Institute is requesting applications at this time are described below.
+The area of research for which the Institute is requesting applications at this time is described below.